pinchbv/android-analyzer/readme.md

 and Jacoco for Kotlin and Java code coverage reports.
 The plugin provides a very easy to use interface and abstracts away the complexity of setting up the two systems manually.

+An article explaining our ambitions and results related to the plugin, as well as an integration guide, can be found here: https://blog.usejournal.com/android-analyzer-df0e4d80dc74

 ## Features

 - Automatically creates and configures a Sonarqube project